laraibsyed/calculator-python/README.md

 # Calculator

-A calculator app made with python that can do most functionalities of a scientitic calculator.
+A calculator app made with python that can do most functionalities of a scientific calculator.

 ## Screenshots